OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 Therefore there is no need to convert your current Virtual Machines or import/export them through any process; once ready just save them as VM Templates in vCenter, following `this procedure <http://pubs.vmware.com/vsphere-55/index.jsp?topic=%2Fcom.vmware.vsphere.vm_admin.doc%2FGUID-FE6DE4DF-FAD0-4BB0-A1FD-AFE9A40F4BFE_copy.html>`__.

+There are different behavior of the vCenter resources when deleted in OpenNebula.
+The following resources are NOT deleted in vCenter when deleted in OpenNebula:

+* VM Templates
+* Networks
+* Datastores

+The following resource are deleted in vCenter when deleted in OpenNebula:

+* Images
+* Virtual Machines

 .. note:: After a VM Template is cloned and booted into a vCenter Cluster it can access VMware advanced features and it can be managed through the OpenNebula provisioning portal -to control the life-cycle, add/remove NICs, make snapshots- or through vCenter (e.g. to move the VM to another datastore or migrate it to another ESX).
 OpenNebula will poll vCenter to detect these changes and update its internal representation accordingly.